ituchkub/ituchkub/README.md

 # Hi 👋, I'm Kantathus Suwannarat
 ## >> Full Remote Software Developer

-- 👋 I’m currently working on Fusion Soft Co., Ltd. As a full time Software Developer ( WFH 100% )
+- 👋 I’m currently working on Fusion Soft Co., Ltd. As a full time job ( WFH 100% )
-- 👀 I’m interested in Codding, AI, Blockchain
+- 👀 I’m a Software Developer with 5+ years of experience.
+Developing Web App, Mobile App, and API development.
-- 🌱 I’m currently learning web 3.0, Blockchain, other new technology
+- 🌱 I’m currently interested web 3.0, Blockchain, other new technology
 - 💞️ I’m looking friends for helping each other improve our skill ...
 - 💬 Ask me more about my self or everything ...